-Dr Cheung has a long-standing interest in the study of parenting practices and their influence on children’s social development.
-Part of her work involves observing how parents and children interact in naturalistic settings.
-Her current work investigates cultural differences in parenting styles and practices, which have implications on the interpretation of parent-child relationship quality and consequently, children’s development.
+Dr Cheung has a long-standing interest in studying how parent-child attachment at various developmental stages may influence children’s social development.
+Part of her work involves observing parents and children interact in naturalistic settings, and examines how parenting behaviours may have different meanings and correlates in non-Western cultures.
+Her current research looks at how the quality of parent-child attachment may buffer the effects of bullying and victimisation in school.
 Other research interests include parents’ use of disciplinary practices and corporal punishment, parent-peer dynamics in adolescence, social stratification and children’s academic self-concept and aspirations, as well as academic stress in childhood.

 Cheung, H. S., & Sim, T. N. (2017).
 Social support from parents and friends for Chinese adolescents in Singapore.
 Youth & Society, 49(4), 548-564. doi:10.1177/0044118X14559502